openvinotoolkit/openvino/docs/notebooks/407-person-tracking-with-output.rst

    bounding box, and update track identities.
-A conventional way to solve the association between the predicted Kalman states and newly arrived measurements is to build an assignment problem with the Hungarian algorithm\ `2 <#f2>`__\ .
+A conventional way to solve the association between the predicted Kalman states and newly arrived measurements is to build an assignment problem with the Hungarian algorithm [2].
 In this problem formulation, we integrate motion and appearance information through a combination of two appropriate metrics.
 The cost used for the first matching step is set as a combination of the Mahalanobis and the cosine distances.
 The `Mahalanobis distance <https://en.wikipedia.org/wiki/Mahalanobis_distance>`__ is used to incorporate motion information and the cosine distance is